Bands, Choirs and Orchestras

 In recent years the choir has performed in St. Paul’s Cathedral (twice), Westminster Cathedral (twice), Bristol, Chichester, Lichfield, St. Davids (twice) and Llandaff Cathedrals and St. George’s Windsor (twice).
 There is a trebles’ rehearsal, and lower-voices rehearsal and a full rehearsal each week and the repertoire extends from renaissance polyphony to twentieth-century works.
 New works are commissioned for the choir from time-to-time, the latest by Alan Bullard, published by OUP.
 The choir is directed by the Director of Music, David Lawson, a former cathedral organ scholar and Gentleman of her Majesty’s Chapels Royal.
 Many boys will come into the Chapel Choir from the Grange Choir, spending their entire career at Monmouth School singing, leaving with a decade of singing experience.

 The choir is one of the few activities in the School which encompasses all year groups and provides opportunities for inter-age socializing.
 In 2013 the choir toured Spain and Morocco, performing in the Mezquite of Cordoba, St. Andrew’s Tangier, San Bartolomé in Asila and Nuestra Señora de las Angustias in Granada.
 In Summer 2015 the choir, with a string orchestra, made a concert tour of the French Riviera, performing at the Avignon Festival, the Aix-en-Provence Festival, Carcassonne and Toulouse.
 In Summer 2017 the choir made a concert tour, again with a string orchestra, to Rome and Perugia.
 They were immensely privileged to sing for Mass in the Basilica of St. Peter in Rome, give a concert in St. Paul’s-within-the-Walls (also in Rome), sing in the Templar Church of Perugia and for Mass in Perugia Cathedral.
-In Summer 2020 the choir, again with a string orchestra, will make a concert tour of Berlin and Dresden, staying in Colditz Castle.

 Junior Winds is the band in which most boys play if they learn a brass, woodwind or percussion instrument and have not yet been invited into Symphonic Winds.
 Aside from being an opportunity for boys to make music together under the leadership of Miss Fowler, the band fulfils a number of purposes.
 At one level it is another occasion in the week when the player has contact with his instrument.
 For many it is a chance to play some good, enjoyable music, and reinforce what is happening in individual lessons by applying it in an ensemble environment.
 There are many enjoyable social aspects too, and most boys enjoy the concert performances and tours which membership brings with it.